 - Remove all rings and other jewelry before you start work. - Wear long-sleeved shirts buttoned at the cuffs.
 Shirts should be made of cotton, wool or some other nonflammable material.
 Don't wear polyester because if exposed to flame, polyester can melt into the skin and cause severe and painful burns (see Photo 1). - Make sure your work boots cover your ankles and have rubber or composite soles. - Wear pants, without cuffs, that extend over the tops of your work boots (see Photo 2). - Wear heavy leather gloves whenever you have a torch in your hand.
-Better yet, flameretardant gauntlets are recommended in addition to your gloves and long-sleeved shirt (see Photo 3). - Wear goggles or a face shield to protect your face and eyes from flames.
+Better yet, flameretardant gauntlets are recommended in addition to your gloves and long-sleeved shirt - Wear eye and face protection.
 Flames have a way of flaring up when confined to tight spaces.
-Eye and face protection should conform to ANSI Z87 (see Photo 3). - Always wear hard hats when there are overhead hazards.
+Eye and face protection should conform to ANSI Z87. - Always wear hard hats when there are overhead hazards.
 Hard hats should meet ANSI Z91 specifications.